RajHarsh27/RajHarsh27/README.md

 - 👋 Hi, I’m Harsh Raj.
 - 👀 I’m interested in learning new technologies.
 - 🌱 I’m a Frontend Developer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in web development.
 - 📫 You can reach me at rajharsh793@gmail.com.

 <!---